 This is our favorite spot for Italian wines in Madrid.
 They opened in 2018 and are a welcome addition to the wine scene in the city.
 Until recently, it was hard to find any Italian wines in Madrid.
 DOC Enoteca Italiana has a fantastic selection of Italian wines: more than 350 different varieties, including a good selection of Amarone, They serve excellent Italian antipasti: their salami and parmesan are of the highest quality.
 Check their Facebook page for regular wine tastings.
 If you have a small party, you can even organize a private tasting (cata is the Spanish term for a wine tasting).
 They speak English.

 Madrid & Darracott is actually a wine store, but they have regular wine tastings, including themed tastings and vermouth tastings.
 One of the owners, Luke, is British so if you are looking for a wine tasting in English, or just help navigating Spanish wines, this is the place to go.
-If you are hesitant to go indoors, they even have online wine tastings.
-You order a box of wine, they deliver it (free of charge in Spain if you order six bottles are more) then tune in online for the tasting.
+They also have an excellent selection of wines for sale.
+Luke will be happy to assist you in finding the perfect bottle (or two or three) to take home.

 If you want to drink French wine in Madrid, this is the place for you.
 Its French bistro ambience is the perfect setting to enjoy an elegant number of French wines and Champagnes.
 Their list of Champagnes is particularly notable; it is over a page long and you won’t find the big names like Veuve or Moët et Chandon.
 Rather, they have a list of smaller, boutique Champagne producers that are a delight to sample.
 The wine is accompanied by a menu of French food that features carefully picked products from small, local producers.
 French cheeses, oysters from Brittany and a homemade fois gras macerated in Champagne are some of the highlights.
 St. Germain is located in the neighborhood of Hispanomérica, a few hundred meters away from The Bernabéu.